 The Observer Team

-Managing Editor Rob Drent, a journalist for 25 years, has been at the helm of Devonport Publishing Ltd. since October 1997.
+Managing Editor Rob Drent, a journalist for 40 years, has been at the helm since October 1997.
 He has worked in New Zealand and England on community, daily and Sunday newspapers, and magazines, including the Auckland Sun, Dominion Post and Sunday Star-Times.
-Rob first considered starting up a second paper in Milford/Takapuna 20 years ago and is thrilled to finally commence these plans.
+A former community newspaper journalist of the year, Rob loves getting his teeth into contentious issues.
+He enjoys tennis, squash, reading and tramping.

 Peter has had extensive experience in online advertising with classified listings sites (jobs and real estate) and built several successful online brands in Asia.
-He moved to the North Shore from Tokyo in 2015 and very soon realised that the number one media organisation in the community was Devonport Publishing.
-A journalism major from the University of Queensland, Peter is very happy to finally be able to use his credentials.
+He moved to Devonport from Tokyo in 2015 and very soon realised that the number one media in the community was the Devonport Flagstaff.
+Peter grew up in Brisbane and graduated from the University of Queensland with a degree majoring in Journalism.

 Brendon de Suza

 Brendon is an freelance graphic designer and illustrator with decades of experience working with large international ad agencies and brands.
-The Rangitoto Observer is one of his many “illustrious” set of current clients which also include companies like Hitachi, Blackmores and Lincoln Wines.
+Devonport Flagstaff is one of his many “illustrious” set of current clients which also include companies like Hitachi, Blackmores and Lincoln Wines.

 The Rangitoto Observer and The Devonport Flagstaff are members of the New Zealand Community Newspaper Association (CNA).
 Our sister paper, the Flagstaff, has been recognised many times in the annual Independent Better Newspapers and Independent Community Newspapers Better Journalist and Photographers competitions.
 Our team has also been highly commended in the NZ Canon Media Awards which judges all NZ media including mainstream outlets: Among the awards won by our team are:

 NZCNA Best Overall Newspaper — Finalist 2002, 2003, 2007.
 Runner-up 2022